1. What a database query is in a script

 - All variables have the same number of elements and are synchronized with each other.

-- Database queries are very often used together with the script command “Loop”.
+- Database queries are very often used together with the script command “Cycle”.

-- The loop iterates over individual elements of variables loaded from the database query.
+- The cycle iterates over individual elements of variables loaded from the database query.

-- In each loop iteration, variables behave as single-value variables.
+- In each cycle iteration, variables behave as single-value variables.

-- After the loop finishes, variables again behave as arrays of values.
+- After the cycle finishes, variables again behave as arrays of values.

-- It is recommended to use the primary key “id” as the controlling variable of the loop.
+- It is recommended to use the primary key “id” as the controlling variable of the cycle.

 - Values loaded from a database query can be saved back to the database.